 Life will never be the same again… for real

 Everyone tells you this.
 You know it but you don’t KNOW it until you actually bring baby home and realise the extent to which you will NEVER go back to how things were.

 You now have a whole new purpose in life.
 You worry about someone else other than yourself.
 Your pets become just pets.
 Your husband is a god and you are a worrying worrier who is in constant need of coffee.

 Ok so that last part hasn’t changed too much!

 I was expecting for these changes to completely stop life in it’s tracks.
 No more socializing, no more me time, reduced family visits, no more sex…

 In fact, the change has been reversed for all these fact (yes, all of them!).

 I value the me time I get so much more than before.
-Social catch ups are more regular (especially now that I have a new group of mum-friends), family visits are less stressful (I can never have to worry about rocking up ‘empty-handed again’), and the sex?
+Social catch ups are more regular (especially now that I have a new group of mama-friends), family visits are less stressful (I never have to worry about rocking up ‘empty-handed again’), and the sex?
 Well that’s a story for another day.